etiennestuder/teamcity-build-scan-plugin/README.md

 1. Restart TeamCity.

-1. Run your Gradle builds with build scans enabled.
+1. Trigger your Gradle builds with build scans enabled.

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.